LarryDong/lslidar/README.md

 codes for Lidar+IMU system.

-## When compiling Lidar, need pcap.h
+### When compiling Lidar, need pcap.h
+Solution: "sudo apt install libpcap-dev"

-1. sudo apt install libpcap-dev if error: "libpcap-dev depends libpcap0.8-dev but it is not going to be installed", remove 0.8 version by:
+if error: "libpcap-dev depends libpcap0.8-dev but it is not going to be installed", remove 0.8 version by:  "sudo apt-get remove libpcap0.8"

-2. sudo apt-get remove libpcap0.8
+### When compiling, "Could not find the required component 'pcl_ros'"
+Solution: "sudo apt install ros-DISTRIBUTION-pcl-ros"

 ## Hardware setup